vweevers/lento/readme.md

 - `pollInterval`: number (milliseconds) or string with unit (e.g. `1s`, `500ms`).
 How long to wait for server-side state changes, before sending another HTTP request.
 Default is 1 second.
 - `maxRetries`: number of retries if Presto responds with [HTTP 503 or other failures](#builtin-retry).
 Default is 10.
+- `socketTimeout`: number (milliseconds) or string with unit.
+When to timeout after inactivity on the socket.
+Default is 2 minutes.

 <a name="createpagestream"></a>
 ### `createPageStream(sql[, options])`